Get Stuff We Love

-"I recommend Neutrogena frequently because [the formulation] is gentle, won't strip the skin of its natural oils, and also removes makeup.
+"I recommend Neutrogena frequently because (the formula) is gentle, won't strip the skin of its natural oils, and also removes makeup.
 It's best for people with dry, sensitive or combination skin,” says Dr. Elizabeth L. Tanzi.

-Lierac Cream Cleansing Milk for Face and Eyes
+Lierac Cream Cleansing Milk for Face and Eyes, $24, Dermstore

 “It’s one of my favorite drugstore cleansers because it contains hyaluronic acid and it's super hydrating.
 It's best for sensitive or dry skin,” says Dr. Debra Jaliman.

-St. Ives Nourished and Smooth Oatmeal Scrub and Mask
+St. Ives Nourished and Smooth Oatmeal Scrub and Mask, $5, Walmart

 This article was originally published in September, 2016.